Discovery Call Framework: Questions, Scripts & the 30-Minute Structure

 Mistake 2: Asking questions you should already know the answer to

 "So, what does your company do?" is an instant credibility killer.
-If the information is publicly available — on their website, LinkedIn, Crunchbase, or in your CRM — research it before the call.
+If the information is on their website, LinkedIn, or in your CRM, research it before the call.

-The fix: Use your pre-call research to skip basic situation questions and get to the meaty stuff faster.
-Instead of "how big is your sales team?" try "I saw you have about 30 reps listed on LinkedIn — is that roughly right?"
+The fix: Use pre-call research to skip basic situation questions.
+Instead of "how big is your sales team?" try "I saw you have about 30 reps on LinkedIn — is that roughly right?"

 Mistake 3: Running through questions like a checklist

-When you read questions off a list without connecting them to the prospect's answers, the call feels like a survey, not a conversation.
-Prospects disengage because they feel like a checkbox, not a person.
+Reading questions off a list without connecting them to the prospect's answers turns the call into a survey.
+Prospects disengage because they feel like a checkbox.

 The fix: Listen to each answer and let it guide your next question.
-The best discovery calls feel like natural conversations that happen to cover all the right topics.
+Great discovery feels like a natural conversation that happens to cover the right topics.

 Mistake 4: Talking too much

-Gong's research is clear on this: on successful discovery calls, the prospect talks 57% of the time and the rep talks 43%.
-On unsuccessful calls, those numbers flip.
-If you are talking more than half the time, you are not doing discovery — you are doing a monologue.
+Gong's call analysis shows that on successful discovery calls the prospect talks roughly 57% of the time and the rep 43%.
+On unsuccessful calls those numbers flip.

-The fix: After you ask a question, be quiet.
-Count to three before responding.
-Embrace silence.
-The prospect will fill it with valuable information.
+The fix: Ask a question, then be quiet.
+Count to three before jumping in.
+The prospect will fill the silence with valuable information.

 Mistake 5: Failing to quantify impact

-The fix: Always ask "what is the business impact of that?" and follow up with "can you put a rough number on it?"
-Even a ballpark figure — "probably costs us £200K a year in lost deals" — is powerful in a proposal and an executive conversation.
+The fix: Ask "what is the business impact of that?" then "can you put a rough number on it?"
+Even a ballpark — "probably £200K a year in lost deals" — is powerful in a proposal.

 Mistake 6: Not confirming next steps

-The call goes brilliantly — great rapport, deep problems uncovered, clear interest from the prospect.
-And then the rep says "great, I will send you an email to follow up" and hangs up.
-No specific next step.
-No date.
-No commitment.
+The call goes brilliantly, and then the rep says "great, I will send you an email to follow up" and hangs up.
+No specific next step, no date, no commitment.

-The fix: Always end with a specific, scheduled next step.
-"Can we book 45 minutes next Tuesday at 2pm for a demo with your team?" is infinitely better than "I will follow up."
+The fix: Always end with a scheduled next step.
+"Can we book 45 minutes next Tuesday at 2pm?" beats "I will follow up" every time.

 Mistake 7: Not identifying all stakeholders

-You run a great discovery call with a mid-level manager.
-They are excited.
-You schedule a demo.
-At the demo, they bring two people you have never spoken to, including a VP who has completely different priorities.
+You run a great discovery with a mid-level manager.
+They schedule a demo and bring in a VP you have never met who has completely different priorities.
 You are blindsided.

-The fix: Always ask "who else needs to be involved in this decision?" and "who else should be in the next meeting?" before you hang up.
-Building a relationship map early prevents surprises later.
+The fix: Always ask "who else needs to be involved?" and "who should be in the next meeting?" before you hang up.
+Build the relationship map early.

 Mistake 8: Treating every call the same

-A £10K deal does not need the same depth of discovery as a £500K deal.
-An inbound lead who requested a demo does not need the same approach as a cold outbound prospect who agreed to a call reluctantly.
+A £10K deal does not need the same depth as a £500K deal.
+An inbound demo request does not need the same approach as a cold outbound prospect (booked by your SDRs or one of the best outbound sales agencies) who agreed reluctantly.

-The fix: Scale your discovery to match the opportunity.
-Smaller, transactional deals can have a condensed 15-minute discovery.
-Enterprise deals may need multiple discovery sessions across different stakeholder groups.
+The fix: Scale discovery to the opportunity.
+Smaller, transactional deals can run a 15-minute discovery; enterprise deals may need multiple sessions across stakeholder groups.

 Building Discovery into Your Sales Process

-Discovery is not a standalone event.
-It is a muscle that should be embedded across your entire sales process.
+Discovery is not a standalone event — it is a muscle embedded across your entire sales process.
 Here is how to make it systematic.

 Pre-call preparation checklist